By Amy Gorin, MS, RDN

 With a little planning, though, you can create simple, vegetarian meals that are every bit as filling and delicious as meat-centered ones!

 Now, let's learn about vegetarian facts and myths!
-I could write a book about all the facts to set straight, but I chose a few important ones to focus on.
+I could write a book about all the facts to set straight, but I chose a few important ones to focus on while eating a non-meat diet.

 Myth: Tofu is Bad for You